jpetersun/frontend-nanodegree-arcade-game/README.md

 4. Victory
 	* Beat the game by reaching the water without colliding with bugs.
-	* Resets player back to starting position
+	* Victory results in player returning to starting position